 - An Immediate Family Member of a Public Official

-Note that there are large number of figures who are considered public officials in the state of California.
+Note that there is a large number of figures who are considered public officials in the state of California.
 Individuals may be charged under PC 217.1(a) for assaulting:

 - Current or Former Prosecutors or Public Defenders

 - Judicial Officers, Commissioners, or Referees

 - Governors, Mayors, City Council Members, or Any Elected Official

 - Peace Officers, Municipal Chiefs of Police, or Sheriffs

 - The U.S. President, Vice President, or Director of Any Executive Agency

 Under PC 217.1(a), immediate family members can include: